 The pain often starts relatively soon after exercise stops and gets worse as the hours go by.
 How bad can the pain get?
 One women I know once told me her pain was worse than giving birth to 3 kids!

 Another difference between the two conditions is that regular delayed muscle soreness often shows up 24-48 hours after exercise.
-Rhabdomyolysis pain often pops up quicker, sometimes within an hour or so after exercise stops.
+Rhabdomyolysis pain often -but not always -pops up quicker, sometimes within an hour or so after exercise stops.

 So, if you do have muscle pain when you are not moving – and the pain started pretty quickly after exercise -that could be a sign it's not regular ,delayed muscle soreness that we've all experienced from time to time.